trpc/trpc/www/docs/main/introduction.md

 ## Introduction

-tRPC is a framework for building **typesafe** APIs with TypeScript — no GraphQL or code generation required.
+tRPC is a framework for building **typesafe** APIs with TypeScript — and there's no code generation required.

 As TypeScript and static typing increasingly becomes a best practice in web programming, the API presents a major pain point.
 We need better ways to **statically type** our API endpoints and **share those types** between our client and server.

-### The limitations of GraphQL
+### An alternative to traditional REST or GraphQL

-Currently GraphQL is the dominant way to implement typesafe APIs in TypeScript.
+Currently GraphQL is the dominant way to implement typesafe APIs in TypeScript (and it's amazing!).
 Because GraphQL is designed as a language-agnostic specification for implementing APIs, it can't take full advantage of the power of a language like TypeScript.
-If your project is built with full-stack TypeScript, you can share types **directly** between your client and server, without relying on GraphQL or codegeneration.
+If your project is built with full-stack TypeScript, you can share types **directly** between your client and server, without relying on GraphQL or code generation.

 ## Introducing tRPC

-We set out to build a better library for building typesafe APIs that leverages the full power of modern TypeScript.
+We set out to build a simpler library for building typesafe APIs that leverages the full power of modern TypeScript.
 Introducing tRPC!
 Featuring:

 - 🧙‍♂️&nbsp; Full static typesafety & autocompletion on the client
 - 🐎&nbsp; Snappy DX.
 No code generation, run-time bloat, or build pipeline.